kyscg/enduro/README.md

 There were a lot of variants trained, with different results.
 Two log files have been attached that show how agents collect rewards in this setting.
 Two things that improved performance significantly from test average of 100 to 320 to 481 was 1) using `uint8` for memory management in the replay buffer and 2) clipping rewards before stacking them into the buffer.

-Overall, an average test performance of 481 was achieved which is comparable to the results in the paper/
+Overall, an average test performance of 481 was achieved which is comparable to the results in the paper.

 ## References